 Even with the help of generous extensions to the Settlement Agreement, Peak has failed to secure funding.
-In 2017, Equator has returned to the Appeal Court seeking for the remaining appeals to be struck out so that the liquidation can continue.
-The Appeal Court has adjourned the hearing to October 2017.
+In 2017, Equator returned to the Appeal Court seeking for the remaining appeals to be struck out so that the liquidation can continue.
+However, Peak successfully sought adjournments and, for the remainder of 2017 and throughout 2018, continued to seek refinancing of the project.
+Equator monitors these efforts.